-Once the site was published, dozens of individual product teams across the company rejoiced.
-My email was flooded with requests to help product teams refresh their products to these new updated UX standards.
+Once the site was published, I was pleased to find that dozens of individual product teams across the company rejoiced.
+My email was flooded with requests to help product teams refresh their products to the new UX standards.

-In a distributed environment where there weren't many designers, and the UI framework team had little resources, we were able to claim a number of wins:
+In a distributed environment with too few designers and a UI framework team light on resources, we were still able to claim a number of wins:

 - The UX Designers spent significantly less time filing UI bug tickets and worrying about inconsistencies, and were able to focus on higher-level improvements to the products.